andrewtpoe/universal-react-redux/README.md

   - Modular testing (this template uses Mocha and Chai)
   - Ready to deploy to Heroku as is

-The goal of this project is to build a simple and instantly deployable web application template with the simplicity of Rails and the full power of Universal JavaScript.
+The goal of this project is to build a simple and instantly deployable web application template with the startup simplicity of Rails and the full power of Universal JavaScript.

 This project builds on [glenjamin's ultimate hot reloading example](https://github.com/glenjamin/ultimate-hot-reloading-example).

 ### Installing

-This project is being developed in Node 5.4.0, earlier versions of Node may or may not work.

 ```
 git clone https://github.com/andrewtpoe/universal-react-redux.git